dan-nagle/h2m/README.txt

 Name conflicts occur quite frequently becaus C has different scoping rules than fortran.
 Compiler errors such as 'Error: Symbol [symbol] cannot have a type' are likely due to name conflicts between module and function or type names.
 These name conflicts typically lead to cascades of closely following but seemingly unrelated errors.
+The h2m program will attempt to catch and comment out name conflicts, but is not guaranteed to always succeed.

 Typedefs defining 'void' will cause undefined type errors.
 Fortran has no reasonable translation for a 'void' type and h2m cannot handle it.